- Home

 To obtain a permanent resident visa, you must meet the following conditions:

-• You have not been convicted in Chile or in your origin country.
+- You have not been convicted in Chile or in your country of origin.

 You can read this article for more information on permanent residence in Chile.